The Flask Mega-Tutorial Part V: User Logins

 • is_active: a property that is True if the user's account is active or False otherwise.

-• is_anonymous: a property that is False for regular users, and True for a special, anonymous user.
+• is_anonymous: a property that is False for regular users, and True only for a special, anonymous user.

-I can implement these four easily, but since the implementations are fairly generic, Flask-Login provides a mixin class called UserMixin that includes generic implementations that are appropriate for most user model classes.
+I can implement these four easily, but since the implementations are fairly generic, Flask-Login provides a mixin class called UserMixin that includes safe implementations that are appropriate for most user model classes.
 Here is how the mixin class is added to the model:

 app/models.py: Flask-Login user mixin class